 You can opt out of your data being used in any of the above-mentioned ways at any time by contacting us at email@example.com or call 020 7253 0300.

 Personal information is any data that can be used to identify you.
 It can include, but is not limited to, any of the data listed below.

 Data protection law recognises that there are sensitive categories of personal information, such as health information, racial or ethnic origin, or religious beliefs or other beliefs.
 We would only collect sensitive personal information where there is a clear need to do so such as health information to enable participation in a challenge event.
 Before we collect any sensitive personal information, we will make it clear what information we are collecting and the purpose we are collecting it for.

 Information we collect from you directly or from third parties with whom we work, may include:

-We may also collect and record other relevant information you share with us about yourself, such as your interests or your affiliations with other charities, community or campaign groups, your council or planning team.
+We may also collect and record other relevant information you share with us about yourself, such as your interests or your affiliations with other charities, your local CPRE network group, community or campaign groups, your council or planning team.

 We are committed to protecting the privacy of children and young people who volunteer with us, fundraise for us, attend events organised by us or engage on our website.
 Where necessary we will obtain the consent of a parent or guardian in order to collect and use personal data of children.

 If you are a child and would like to get involved with CPRE, please obtain your parent or guardian’s consent before sending any personal information to any website or CPRE.
 Where we have activities for those under 18, we will ask your age.
 Please ensure you speak to your parent or guardian before taking part in these activities.